nhanleehoai/nodejs-redis/README.md

 ## Use Redis on NodeJs as Cache

-Redis is argually a fatest IMDB (In Memory DataBase) it is most commonly used as a cache engine.
+Redis is arguably the fatest IMDB (In Memory DataBase) and it is most commonly used as a cache engine.

-NodeJS has gained popularity and bacome ubiquitous
+NodeJS has gained popularity and become ubiquitous

 In this demo, I'll show the steps to build 3 Docker images: Nginx, Redis, and NodeJs